arianrhodsandlot/nostalgist/docs/src/content/docs/apis/press.md

     The player you want to control.

-    If you want to control the player other than `1`, make sure you have set a key binding for that player in [`retroarchConfig`](/apis/launch#retroarchconfig) option while launching.
+    If you want to control a player other than `1`, make sure you have set a key binding for that player in the [`retroarchConfig`](/apis/launch#retroarchconfig) option while launching.
     For example:
     ```js
     await Nostalgist.launch({